Learn How to Store Seeds + 15 Creative Seed Storage Ideas

 - Cool weather crops like radish, carrots, and lettuce can be stored together because they can be directly sown into the garden around the same time.

-Some people like to organize seeds based on where they intend to plant them.
+Others organize seeds based on where they intend to plant them.
 If you use raised garden beds, this can be a great way to make sure you fill each bed according to your garden planting guide.

 One of the easiest ways to organize flower and vegetable seeds is to group them by type.
 All tomato varieties are stored together.
 Lettuce packets are grouped together.
 Flower seeds are grouped together.
-And so on.

 15 Creative Seed Storage Ideas